eclectics/ardcore/README.md

 Different scales can be created, the  process is straightforward and documented in the sketch.

-Thanks to dashwood for proper tuning values.
+Thanks to dashwood for proper tuning values, and the arpeggio scales

 ## e26_rdntrig